 The founder of Kabbalah was Shimon Bar Yochai.

 “Rabbi Shimon was a Midrashic rabbi of the third century C.E.
 He is frequently quoted in the Talmud (commentaries of Jewish Law) as a revered expert who was highly regarded by the scholars of the day.
 Rabbi Shimon spoke out against the Roman rulers, and they decreed a death sentence against him.
-Together with his son, Elazar, Rabbi Bar Yochai fled to a cave in the town of Peki'in [near Meron in northern Israel], and there they hid for 4 years, nourished, legend tells, by a carob tree that grew at the entrance to the cave.
+Together with his son, Elazar, Rabbi Bar Yochai fled to a cave in the town of Peki'in [near Meron in northern Israel], and there they hid for four years, nourished, legend tells, by a carob tree that grew at the entrance to the cave.
 While in hiding, Jews believe, Rabbi Shimon was visited by God’s Divine Inspiration, which taught him the secrets of Jewish mysticism, the Kabbalah.
 Kabbalah means ‘to receive’ and one who studies Kabbalah receives the wisdom of the secrets which are hidden in the Torah, the Five Books of Moses.
 Understanding these secrets allows one, it is believed, to strengthen one’s relationship with God and with one’s fellow man.
 After the Romans reversed their death decree against him, Rabbi Shimon left his cave and traveled throughout the area, teaching the secrets of Jewish mysticism that he had learned while in hiding” (“Meron: Rabbi Shimon Bar Yochai,” www.safed.co.il).

 Isaac the Blind (1160-1235)